 Students value this experience highly and during the 4 weeks prior students acquire the necessary bush skills and self-discipline to complete the solo safely.
 They are checked on by a staff member, and are able to radio, raise attention with a whistle in case of emergency.
-Adjustments will be made for those students who are very uncomfortable about this experience.
+Adjustments will be made for those students who are very uncomfortable about this experience ie. camp with or within sight of a staff member.
 This is a valuable experience for our students to reflect on their time at Ironbark.